Mohammed Shafiq: Al-Shabaab threats

 In October 2013, Shafiq was alerted by anti-terrorist police that he, as well as a number of other prominent Muslim figures in the UK, had been specifically mentioned in a propaganda video created by Al-Shabaab, the terrorist group responsible for the attack on the Westgate shopping mall in Kenya.
 The video attacked Shafiq and others for "selling out" and had urged jihadists in the UK to take action, citing the murder of Lee Rigby as an example to follow.
 Shafiq was later offered special protection by the police.

 Political affiliation

 Shafiq was a member of the Labour Party for two months in 1997 but resigned when the government introduced tuition fees against the promises before the election.
 He joined the Liberal Democrats.
 In February 2008, he was asked to resign as vice-chairman of Rochdale Liberal Democrats, following comments he posted online under the name "Deeplish Lad", accusing a colleague of racism and using "tricks from the BNP handbook" – a move said by Lib Dem sources to be "the final straw".
 He returned to the Labour Party in 2015.
+In 2026, Shafiq was elected onto Rochdale Borough Council for the Milkstone and Deeplish ward, representing The Workers Party of Britain.